zammad/zammad-org/src/en/documentation/use/advanced-features.md

 # Advanced Features

-This page covers useful features that would not make sense to cover on individual pages.
-Just keep reading, search the page or navigate to the desired section in the table of content on the right.
+This page features a collection of various helpful tools that don't need their own separate pages.
+Just keep reading, search the page or navigate to the section you want using the table of contents on the right.

 ## Ticket Update Behavior